Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What is a permanent retainer?

-A permanent retainer (commonly referred to as a ‘lingual retainer,' ‘fixed bonded retainer,' ‘fixed,' or ‘bonded retainer') is a metal bar placed behind your teeth to keep them from shifting back to the position they were in before braces.
+permanent retainer is a metal wire that is positioned behind your teeth to keep them from shifting back to the position they were in before braces.
 They are permanent because they are bonded with dental cement to your teeth, normally just the front four to six teeth.

 Removable retainers can be removed and replaced easily.
 There are two types: